IowaBiostat/data-sets/britdoc/britdoc.md

-# <tt>britdoc</tt>
+---
-## Smoking deaths in British doctors
+desc: Smoking deaths in British doctors
+rows: 10
+cols: 4
+ext: txt
+---

 ### Description

 The British Doctors' Study was the first large prospective cohort study to examine the health consequences of smoking.
 In 1951, British doctors were sent a brief questionnaire about whether they smoked tobacco.
 Since then, information about their deaths has been collected.
 This data set records the number of deaths and person-years of follow-up in various categories 10 years after the initial questionnaire was sent out.

-### Dimensions

-* 10 observations
-* 4 variables

 ### Variables